Homebrew/homebrew-cask/RELEASING.md

    Like this: `git tag -m v0.26.0 v0.26.0`
 6. Push the commit and the tag: `git push --follow-tags`
 7. Hop to the GitHub project and click "Releases" then the link for your newly pushed tag.
-Click the "Draft Release" button in the top right corner of that page.
+Click the "Edit Tag" button in the top right corner of that page.
-8. Paste the markdown summary from the CHANGELOG in the body of the release and click "Publish".
+8. Paste the markdown summary from the CHANGELOG in the body of the release and click "Publish Release".
 9. Rejoice!
 Have a :cookie:.

 ## Things to Consider